JAY-KISHAN-PANJIYAR/OIM_7502_classwork/Midterm/README.md

 ## 3. Files

 - `nepal_explorer.py` — main Bokeh server app (with required docstring)
-- `tutorial.md` — step-by-step explanation of Bokeh concepts we used
+- `tutorial.md` — step-by-step explanation of Bokeh concepts I used
 - `slides-outline.md` — outline for an in-class 10–12 minute presentation
 - `requirements.txt` — Python packages to install
 - `data/` — (optional) put your CSV/GeoJSON here if you don't want them in root

-## 4. GitHub Submission
-Push this whole folder to GitHub and submit the **repo URL** to Canvas, as required in the assignment.